Do adults tease your child, even with good intention? Learn why you need to respond to others’ teasing and how to do so firmly yet tactfully.

 It’s fine to laugh with kids about a joke, especially one they can also laugh about, but it becomes a problem when they’re the subject of one.

-You can always tell one from the other by imagining how your child would feel if he found out you’re laughing at something he did or said.
-If he can laugh right along, then it’s a joke he can join in on.
-If he ends up in tears, then you know adults are laughing at his expense.
+You can always tell one from the other by imagining how your child would feel if she found out you’re laughing at something she did or said.
+If she can laugh right along, then it’s a joke she can join in on.
+If she ends up in tears, then you know adults are laughing at her expense.

-It doesn’t matter whether he knows he’s being teased or laughed at or if he’s oblivious.
+It doesn’t matter whether she knows she’s being teased or laughed at, or if she’s oblivious.
 Not only is being the subject of a joke a terrible place to be in, it’s worse when kids don’t even realize that they are.

 What to do when adults tease your child

-To make it even worse, some adults can feel offended if you tell them to stop teasing, and others even hold grudges against you.
+To make it even worse, some adults can take offense if you tell them to stop the teasing and sarcasm.
+Others will even hold grudges against you at the snap of a finger.
 They might turn it around on you and say you’re making a big deal out of nothing, and relationships can feel extra tense.

-There’s no clear definition on what is or isn’t appropriate, what with different personality types and relationships you may have with those around you.
-But when teasing becomes too much, try a few of these suggestions:
+There’s no clear definition on what is or isn’t appropriate, what with personality types and relationships you have with others.
+But when teasing becomes too much, try a few of these tips and tricks:

 1. See if the teasing needs your attention